thinkerytim/SAS/README.md

 What is IProperty SAS?
 ----------------------
-IProperty SAS is a Simple Availability System for IProperty.
+IProperty SAS is a Simple Availability System for IProperty v 3.3+.
 It allows a site admin to allow end users and listing agents to easily maintain their own calendars for their own listings.
 This is ideal for "Vacation Rental by Owner" (VRBO) or other short term let / rental portal sites.
 Any user with the authority to edit a listing will be able to maintain the calendar, whether it's a site admin, a listing owner, etc.